derekackworth-zz/LiteBrite/README.md

 # LiteBrite
-A WPF application that allows the user to save pictures created by dragging colored pegs onto a black background.
+WPF application that allows the user to save pictures created by dragging colored pegs onto a black background.

 ## Usage
 ```